cosmofur/EX716/README.md

 ways.
 It is inspired by, but not compatible with the classic GDB debugger of gnu tools.

 b       Break
-        Set a breakpoint, can use 'labels' as targets Print existing breakpoints if no parameters given.
+        Set a breakpoints, can use 'labels' as targets Print existing breakpoints if no parameters given.

 c       Continue